 We also recommend that you speak with an experienced personal injury attorney as soon as possible.
 Although insurance coverage may be available, if you try to deal with the insurance company on your own, you could end up losing out on a significant portion of the compensation you deserve.
 Insurance companies prey on unrepresented injury victims, and to protect yourself you need an experienced advocate who has your best interests in mind.

 Contact the Law Offices of Jeffrey Hasson, P.C. about Your New Jersey Dog Bite Claim

-If you would like to speak with an experienced dog bite attorney about seeking compensation for your injuries, we invite you to contact us for a free, no-obligation consultation.
+If you would like to speak with an experienced personal injury attorney about seeking compensation for your injuries, we invite you to contact us for a free, no-obligation consultation.